bigskysoftware/htmx/www/essays/locality-of-behaviour.md

 exactly what the button does without a total knowledge of the code base.
 This "spooky action at a distance" is a source of maintenance issues and stands in the way of developers understanding of the code base.

-The first example demonstrates good Locality of Behavior, while the second has poor Locality of Behavior.
+The htmx example demonstrates good Locality of Behavior, while the jQuery example has poor Locality of Behavior.

 #### Surfacing Behaviour vs. Inlining Implementation